ewor01/ewor01.github.io/_posts/2023-01-14-blue-hackthebox.md

 - Obtaining credentials stored in memory [MIMIKATZ + Windows Defender Evasion] (EXTRA)
 - Enabling RDP from CrackMapExec (EXTRA)
 - Windows Persistence techniques (EXTRA)
-- Windows Persistence - Playing with debugger [When a user opens a program] (EXTRA)
-- Windows Persistence - Playing with Gflags [When a user closes a program] (EXTRA)
-- Windows Persistence - Playing with WMI Events [Executing tasks at regular intervals of time] (EXTRA)
 - Persistence + Windows Defender Evasion [Playing with Ebowla] (EXTRA)

 # IP de la Maquina